Send a HS Student to Japan For Two Weeks Next Summer

 - Applicant, parent/legal guardian, and teacher must complete the three part application packet

-- Japanese language teacher must submit Application with NJE results and school transcript (unofficial OK) to JFLA by MAIL, NO FAX/EMAIL (Deadline 4/17/2013)
+- Japanese language teacher must submit Application with NJE results and school transcript (unofficial OK) to JFLA by MAIL, FAX, or EMAIL (Deadline 4/16/2014)

 Note: If the Japanese language teacher is not a member of AATJ, please Click Here to learn about the benefits of joining.
 We will not accept applications submitted by students, parents, or family members.

-- End of April, 2013: Preliminary Selection Will Be Made, Teachers Will Be Notified
+- End of April, 2014: Preliminary Selection Will Be Made, Both Student and Teacher Will Be Notified

-- End of May, 2013: Final Selection Will Be Made, Teacher Will Be Notified
+- Mid-May, 2014: Final Selection Will Be Made, Both Student and Teacher Will Be Notified

 5700 Wilshire Boulevard, Suite 100